 There’s nothing safe about Kuma’s.
 We’re not exaggerating—it looks dangerous in there.
 Metal music blasts at an ungodly decibel and the griddle is right off the bar, so visibility is low.
-As far as we know, no one’s gone deaf or otherwise been injured, and for the past 10 years, they’ve been serving the most outrageous burgers in Chicago.
+As far as we know, no one’s gone deaf or otherwise been injured, and for the past 15 or so years, they’ve been serving burgers in Chicago.

 There are literally no rules at this place when it comes to burger toppings.
 Fried egg?
 That’s obvious.
 Pulled pork?
 Of course.
 Red wine reduction and an unconsecrated communion wafer to represent the body and blood of Christ?
 Wait… what the f*ck?
 Yeah, that happened, and the Catholic Church was in uproar.
 But as you could’ve guessed, Kuma’s didn’t care.
 We respect the hell out of their toppings, their creativity, and most of all, their gumption.

 For all you Johnny Cubs-fans, you should know Kuma’s only serves craft local beers, they won’t put sports on the TV, and you can’t wear your baseball hat inside.
 There’s no real reason for this—they just don’t like guys like you.
 So why subject yourself to this brutal atmosphere if it’s not your style?
-Because every bite of a burger is a reminder that it’s all worth it.
+Because every burger here is good, and a reminder that it’s all worth it.

 If you’re at Kuma’s, just assume your body is going to hate you afterward.
 Go all in and start with the Mac & Cheese concoction of your dreams.